eileenrmartin/eileenrmartin.github.io/team/index.md

 ### [Home](https://eileenrmartin.github.io){: .btn}        [Research](/research){: .btn}      [CV](/docs/ermartin_CV.pdf){: .btn}    [Teaching](/teaching){: .btn} 	[Prospective Students](/prospectiveStudents){: .btn}

 The Martin Group meets weekly for collaboration, discussion, and to learn from each other.
-Some mebers of the Martin Group work with industry-supported consortia, including CASERM and CWP.
-Within CWP, members of the Martin Group are considered to also be part of the CWP D-Team.
+Some members of the group work with industry-supported consortia, including CASERM and CWP.

-## Current Members of Martin Group
+## Current Group Members

 #### Postdoctoral Researchers / Research Associates